UtrechtUniversity/davrods/README.md

 `irods_environment.json` file in this directory.
 For most setups, this file can be used as is (but please read the __Configuration__ section).

 Finally, set up httpd to serve Davrods where you want it to.
-An example vhost config is provided for your convenience.
+Two example vhost config are provided for your convenience.

-If you are using the `davrods-locallock` dav provider (as in the provided vhost file), you will also need to create a directory at `/var/lib/davrods` and grant apache write access to this directory.
+If you are using the `davrods-locallock` dav provider (as in the provided vhost files), you will also need to create a directory at `/var/lib/davrods` and grant apache write access to this directory.
 This location will then be used to store the lock database.

 ## Bugs and ToDos ##